-These decadent Cheesy and Creamy Twice Baked Potatoes will transform your kitchen table into your new favorite steakhouse!
+These decadently cheesy Twice Baked Potatoes without sour cream will transform your kitchen table into your new favorite steakhouse!

 If twice baked potatoes are something you have only enjoyed in a steakhouse, it is time to craft them in your own kitchen.
 They really aren't difficult, it is simply a combination of making baked potatoes and creamy mashed potatoes.

-Twice baked potatoes is a decadent side dish popularly served with a fat and juicy grilled steak.
-Baked potato skins are loaded with a mixture of mashed potatoes, and flavorings such as bacon, cheese, sour cream, and chives.
+Twice baked potatoes are the perfect side dish to serve with a fat and juicy grilled steak.
+Baked potato skins are loaded with a mixture of mashed potatoes, and flavorings such as bacon, cheese, and chives.

 How to Make Twice Baked Potatoes